Good Riddance Tour

 Good Riddance Tour was the third concert tour by American singer-songwriter Gracie Abrams, in support of her debut studio album, Good Riddance (2023).
-The tour began on March 6, 2023, in Chicago, United States, and concluded on January 22, 2024, in Melbourne, Australia.'
+The tour began on March 6, 2023, in Chicago, Illinois, United States, and concluded on January 22, 2024, in Melbourne, Victoria, Australia.'

 Background

 Abrams announced the North American dates on January 9, 2023.
 The Australian dates were announced on August 15, 2023.'

 Setlist

 The set list from the show on March 6, 2023, in Chicago, Illinois, is not intended to represent all shows of the tour: